Search Jobs In Murrieta

 Description and Essential Functions

-The City of Murrieta is accepting applications for the position of Senior Fire Equipment Mechanic to fill a current vacancy in our Fire Department .
-The eligibility list established may be used to fill the current and/or upcoming vacancies within this classification for up to one (1) year.
+The City of Murrieta is accepting applications for the position of Capital Projects Program Manager to fill one (1) current vacancy in our Municipal Services Department .
+The eligibility list established may be used to fill upcoming vacancies within this classification for up to one (1) year.

 DESCRIPTION